acmsigsoft/EmpiricalStandards/Standards/QuestionnaireSurveys.md

 </standard>

 ---
-<sup>[1](#myfootnote1)</sup> There is currently no standard for predominately open-ended questionnaire surveys.
+<sup id="[1](#myfootnote1)">There is currently no standard for predominately open-ended questionnaire surveys.
 One exemplar readers could draw from is: Daniel Graziotin, Fabian Fagerholm, Xiaofeng Wang, and Pekka Abrahamsson.
 2018.
 "What happens when software developers are (un)happy."
-Journal of Systems and Software 140, 32-47.
+Journal of Systems and Software 140, 32-47.</sup>
-<sup>[2](#myfootnote2)</sup> Simply separating results and discussion into different sections is typically sufficient.
-No speculation in the results section.
+<sup id="[2](#myfootnote2)">Simply separating results and discussion into different sections is typically sufficient.
+No speculation in the results section.</sup>